Coffee-loving Italians swap cafe for kitchen

 D‘Andrea said he served espressos for 0.80 euros a cup, against average prices of 0.90 euros charged by rivals in Italy’s financial capital.

-Still too much for those opting for a kitchen cup, some of whom are fuelling the growth of the $8 billion single-cup coffee market, dominated by players such as Nestle’s Nespresso and Green Mountain Coffee Roasters Inc, in which Italian coffee-producer Lavazza also has a stake.
+Still too much for those opting for a kitchen cup, some of whom are fuelling the growth of the $8 billion single-cup coffee market, dominated by players such as Nestle’s NESN.VX Nespresso and Green Mountain Coffee Roasters Inc GMCR.O, in which Italian coffee-producer Lavazza also has a stake.

 But one-cup coffee makers and the coffee-filled cups, discs or capsules they use, still account for only 8 percent of total worldwide coffee sales.